Details updated for Summer 2019

 One of the wonderful things about living in a city like Philadelphia is that in any given season there are a butch of new date ideas to try.
 And some of them are so good you can go back summer after summer.
 Here are some of my favorite summer date nights in Philly:

 Best Pop-up Park- Spruce Street Harbor Park/ Summerfest at Blue Cross River Rink

 Philadelphia definitely does Pop-up parks right.
-This is the third summer running that we’ve spent time at Spruce Street Harbor Park and Summerfest.
+We love spending time at Spruce Street Harbor Park and Summerfest every summer.
 Both are located on the Delaware River Waterfront and provide an afternoon full of fun, whether you just visit one or walk the short distance between both of them.
 This is my favorite spot for date nights in Philly during the summer.

-Spruce Street Harbor Park offers hammocks, games, a beer garden, and food trucks including Philly favorites Federal Donuts and Franklin Fountains.
-Special activities include Thursday live music, stand up paddle board yoga classes, and paddle boats.
+Spruce Street Harbor Park offers hammocks, games, a beer garden, and food trucks including Philly favorite Franklin Fountains.
+Special activities include live music nights, craft fairs every weekend, stand up paddle board yoga classes, and paddle boats.

 Summerfest offers a large air conditioned area selling Chickie’s and Pete’s to cool off in after you roller skate or mini golf.
-You can also enjoy this year’s new addition of midway games and rides including a Ferris Wheel, as well as multicultural festivals throughout the summer.
+You can also enjoy midway games and rides including a Ferris Wheel, as well as multicultural festivals throughout the summer.